General (scope, time limits)

 There are two different types of border procedures in Greece.
 The first will be cited here as the “normal border procedure” and the second as the “fast-track border procedure”.
 In the second case, many of the rights of asylum seekers are severely restricted, as it will be explained in the section on Fast-Track Border Procedure.
 Article 95 Asylum Code establishes the border procedure, limiting its applicability to admissibility or to the substance of claims processed under an accelerated procedure.[1]

-In the “normal border procedure”, where applications for international protection are submitted in transit zones of ports or airports, asylum seekers enjoy the same rights and guarantees with those whose applications are lodged in the mainland.[2]
-However, deadlines are shorter: for example, when an appeal is lodged, it’s examination can be carried out at the earliest of 5 days after its submission.[3]
+In the “normal border procedure”, where applications for international protection are submitted in transit zones of ports or airports, asylum seekers enjoy the same rights and guarantees as those whose applications are lodged in the mainland.[2]
+However, deadlines are shorter: for example, when an appeal is lodged, its examination can be carried out, at the earliest, five days after its submission.[3]

-Where no decision is taken within 28 days, asylum seekers are allowed entry into the Greek territory for their application to be examined according to the provisions concerning the Regular Procedure.[4]
+Where no decision on an asylum application lodged a border entry point is taken within 28 days, the applicant is allowed entry into the Greek territory for their application to be examined according to the provisions concerning the Regular Procedure.[4]
 During this 28-day period, applicants remain de facto in detention (see Grounds for Detention).

 In practice, the above-mentioned procedure is only applied in airport transit zones.
 In particular to people arriving at Athens International Airport – usually through a transit flight – who do not have a valid entry authorization and apply for asylum at the airport.

-The number of asylum applications subject to the border procedure at the airport in 2022 is not available.
+The number of asylum applications subject to the border procedure at the airport in 2023 has not been provided by the MoMA, even though GCR has requested it.

 Personal interview

-The personal interview at the border is conducted according to the same rules described under the regular procedure.
+The personal interview at the border is conducted according to the same rules as those described under the regular procedure.

 Appeal

-The Asylum Code foresees that the deadline for submitting an appeal against a first instance negative decision is 10 days.[6]
+The Asylum Code foresees that the deadline for submitting an appeal against a first instance negative decision issued in the border procedure is 10 days.[6]
 The automatic suspensive effect of appeals depends on the type of negative decision challenged by the applicant (see Admissibility Procedure: Appeal and Accelerated Procedure: Appeal).
-For the case of applications examined under the border procedure, the derogation from automatic suspensive effect of appeals is applicable under the condition that the individual benefits from the necessary assistance of an interpreter, legal assistance and at least one week to prepare the application for leave to remain before the Appeals Committee.[7]
+Appeals against decisions rejecting applications under the border procedure may not carry an automatic suspensive effect if the individual benefits from the necessary assistance of an interpreter, legal assistance and at least one week to prepare the application for leave to remain before the Appeals Committee.[7]

-In practice, in those cases where the appellant has to submit a separate request before the Appeals Committee for leave to remain in Greek territory pending the outcome of the appeal.
-This request is being examined by the Appeals Committee on the same day with the appeal, so there has been no issue of removal from the country until the notice of the second instance decision.
+In practice, in such cases, the appellant has to submit a separate request before the Appeals Committee for leave to remain on Greek territory pending the outcome of the appeal.
+This request is being examined by the Appeals Committee on the same day as the appeal, so there has been no issue of removal from the country until the notice of the second instance decision, as, in practice, only the submission of the request for leave to remain has a suspensive effect.

 In cases where the appeal is rejected, the applicant has the right to file an application for annulment before the Administrative Court (see Regular Procedure: Appeal).